logoBald eagle

 Darwin Darwin aged 31.
 He was already acclaimed as one of Britain's greatest scientists.

-When Charles Darwin died in 1873 at the age of 64, the scientific world recognized that it had lost one of its greatest thinkers, and Darwin was buried among the illustrious in Britain's burial-place of honour, Westminster Abbey in London.
+When Charles Darwin died in 1873 at the age of 64, the scientific world recognised that it had lost one of its greatest thinkers, and Darwin was buried among the illustrious in Britain's burial-place of honour, Westminster Abbey in London.
 Darwin, biologist, botanist, and geographer, was a scientist whose name is usually placed on a level with the men like Copernicus and Einstein, men whose perseverance and convictions led them to see great new truths, to understand whole new domains of existence.

 Yet Darwin did not invent: he did not even propose a totally new theory* : but by years of careful observation, painstaking study, and analogical deductions, he managed to formulate in a coherent and scientific fashion, a theory which rapidly gained credence as the correct, or basically correct explanation of the diversity of life on our earth.